INTERVIEW AND LIVE PICTURES BY MARKO SYRJÄLÄ

 When THE LEGACY was something like an 80s type of album, this one was a modern and even brutal album.

 Well, we wanted to… it was an album without any concept, but still, we had that concept with that little game on it, that little “Crack the Riddle,” “Crack the Riddle,” try saying that ten times.
 And then, that was nice, it was a great piece of work, and when you do such an output like KEEPER III, it’s like you’ve got to open your head and empty it at first, close it and then start thinking new for KEEPER thing you know, but then it’s very, very hard work.
 You’ve got to think very differently from what you do when you just write the songs, so to say, just like writing a normal metal song or rock song, it’s very different.
 But that’s what we did with the GAMBLING WITH THE DEVIL, and I feel very good just doing proper decent songs.
-You cannot always do like this concept thing.
+You cannot always do this concept thing.
 Your head is exploding if you do this every time again, you know, “laughs.”

 Yeah, I can only imagine that.

 You get burned out if you only do concept things.
-You need to write some, just some metal songs which are just coming like easily or something like that.
+You need to write some, just some metal songs that are just coming easily or something like that.
 It’s never easy, but once you got an idea, you don’t have to think about “Oh, that’s five minutes missing,” you know.
 What do I put in to make it fit for the concept?
 Fit it to make it fit in the concept of something.
 It’s just like if there’s a song of five minutes or four minutes and it’s cool, you don’t have to think about how it fits in the concept.
 If the song’s good, the song’s good, it goes on the record.
 It’s a different way of working, and that’s what you sometimes need apart from having big concepts.
 I like this, but it’s very complicated to do it all the time.

 FROM THE 25’TH ANNIVERSARY TO SEVEN SINNERS